 Honey “Hacks and Tricks”…

-- Don’t give up too easily.
-Be aware that when you click Try Codes! and it tells you that none of them worked, they might be wrong.
-This actually happened to me today when I was going to capture the above screen shot.
+This actually happened to me recently when I was going to capture the above screen shot.
 It wasn’t until I manually entered the code HELLOSUMMER that I got my 25% coupon discount.

 BTW, the whole time I was writing this article I had this song in my head…on repeat.